Caretaker (Star Trek: Voyager): Plot

+Unhappy with a new treaty, Federation Colonists along the Cardassian border have banded together.

+Calling themselves "The Maquis", they continue to fight the Cardassians.

+Some consider them heroes, but to the governments of the Federation and Cardassia, they are outlaws.

 A scrolling text introduces the Cardassian and Federation relationship with the Maquis rebels.
 The opening scene shows the Cardassians pursuing a smaller Maquis spacecraft that escapes into the Badlands, a volatile nebula.
 The Cardassian vessel is damaged by a plasma storm and the Maquis ship is caught in a displacement wave.

-On Earth, Captain Kathryn Janeway of the Federation starship USS Voyager recruits Tom Paris, disgraced former Starfleet officer and now a captured Maquis member, to help find the missing Maquis spacecraft.
+On Earth, Captain Kathryn Janeway of the Federation starship USS Voyager recruits Tom Paris, a disgraced former Starfleet officer and now a captured Maquis member, to help find the missing Maquis spacecraft.
 Janeway is searching for Tuvok, her security officer who was a spy aboard the Maquis ship.
 Departing Deep Space Nine, Voyager journeys to the Badlands, where it is scanned by a "coherent tetryon beam" before a displacement wave hits and wreaks havoc on the ship.

 The crew recovers and find themselves in the Delta Quadrant, over 70,000 light years from Federation space.
 Fatalities include Voyager's second-in-command, helm officer, chief engineer, and medical staff.
 The Emergency Medical Hologram is activated to treat the injured.
 Before determining their bearings, the crew is transported to a holographic simulation aboard a nearby array controlled by a being known as the Caretaker.
 Seeing through the simulation, the Voyager crew discover the unconscious Maquis crew undergoing strange medical experiments.
 The Voyager crew are subjected to the same experiments.
 Later, both crews awaken on their own vessels and find each are missing one crew member: Harry Kim from Voyager, and the Maquis' B'Elanna Torres.
 Attempts to negotiate with the Caretaker are fruitless as he insists there is "no time".
 Janeway offers to work with Maquis leader Chakotay, a former Starfleet officer, to find missing crew and return to the Alpha Quadrant.